-Education efforts include interaction sessions and lessons to increase participants’ knowledge, skills, and/or capacity for doing something to prevent substance use.
+Education efforts include interactive sessions and lessons to increase participants’ knowledge, skills, and/or capacity for doing something to prevent substance use.
 For example, the Prime For Life Universal program teaches substance use as a health issue that participants can make choices to increase or decrease their risk for.
-The program provides information about things that increase someone’s chances for developing an unhealthy relationship with a substance, and has participants reflect on what is important to them that substance use could interfere with.
+The program provides information about things that increase someone’s chances of developing an unhealthy relationship with a substance and has participants reflect on what is important to them that substance use could interfere with.

 Environmental management efforts show how where people live, learn, work, and play which may be influencing substance use behaviors.
 Activities in this area focus on how three factors influence substance use.